Adarshachannappa/job-portal-nodejs/README.md

   - Use import and export instead of require while importing the packages.

 - Installed dotenv : to secure the passwords or tokens

   - npm install dotenv --save

+- MongoDB cloud, loggedIn using Gmail

+  - Created Cluster
+  - Added a new user + password - under database access
+  - Added a network, 0.0.0.0/0
+  - Get the Cloud link using connect under database -> select the aws/microsoft azure
+  - Add the could connection link under .env with userid and password, provide the database name at the end

+- from mogoosejs.com -> take the local mongodb IP and add that too in .env file with database name (eg. jobportal)